nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only one tag can be deleted at a time.

 Examples:
-* `deletetag 1 t/friend` deletes the friend tag of the first person in the list.
+* `deltag 1 t/friend` deletes the friend tag of the first person in the list.

 Disallowed examples:
-* `deletetag 2 t/classmate t/neighbour` will not succeed as it tries to delete 2 tags at once.
+* `deltag 2 t/classmate t/neighbour` will not succeed as it tries to delete 2 tags at once.

 ### Undo a command : `undo`